llvm/llvm-project/clang/docs/analyzer/checkers.rst

 layout.

-In rare cases, one can use the ``#pragma pack(1)`` directive to enforce a packed layout too, but it is discouraged and the reordering of fields should be preferred.
+In rare cases, one can use the ``#pragma pack(1)`` directive to enforce a packed layout too, but it can significantly increase the access times, so reordering the fields is usually a better solution.

 .. code-block:: cpp